scipy-conference/scipy_proceedings/papers/project_jupyter/paper.rst

   enabling others to reproduce results without difficulty

-Both functional and practical reproducibility depend upon the software and technology available to researchers at any moment in time.
-With the growth in open-source tools for data analysis, as well as the “data heavy” approach many fields are adopting, these problems become both more complex yet more achievable than ever before.
+Both teachnical and practical reproducibility depend upon the software and technology available to researchers at any moment in time.
+With the growth in open source tools for data analysis, as well as the “data heavy” approach many fields are adopting, these problems become more complex yet more tractable than ever before.

-Fortunately, as the problem grows more complex, the open source community has risen to meet the challenge.
-Tools for packaging analytics environments into “containers” allows others to re-create the computational environments needed to run analyses and evaluate results.
+Fortunately, as the problem has grown more complex, the open source community has risen to meet the challenge.
+Tools for packaging analytics environments into “containers” allow others to re-create the computational environments needed to run analyses and evaluate results.
 Online communities make it easier to share and discover scientific results.
-A myriad of open-source tools are freely available for doing analytics in open and transparent ways.
+A myriad of open source tools are freely available for doing analytics in open and transparent ways.
 New paradigms for writing code and displaying results in rich, engaging formats allow results to live next to the prose that explains their purpose.